๐Ÿ’™ Blue Mosque

 About Blue Mosque

 Built 1609-1616 by Sultan Ahmed I, the Blue Mosque (Sultanahmet Camii) gets its nickname from the stunning blue Iznik tiles adorning its interior.
 With six minarets (controversial at the time - only Mecca's mosque had more), cascading domes, and a massive courtyard, it represents the pinnacle of Ottoman classical architecture.
 Unlike Hagia Sophia across the square, it was purpose-built as a mosque and remains an active place of worship.
+Pair this stop with the Istanbul guide and the wider Turkey overview.

-⏰ Opening Hours & Best Times
+โฐ Opening Hours & Best Times

 • Hours: Open daily 8:30 AM-6:45 PM, closed during 5 prayer times (30-90 minutes each)